 + Mullet and black drum seem to like frozen squid and shrimp on Carolina and other bottom rigs with a small hook getting the most bites.
 The black drum also go for a fiddler crab every time.
 Hooking a sea urchin on a Carolina rig will increase your chances of finding the bigger black drum.
 Gold spoons work well too.
 Live shrimp and mullet fished at the ICW drop-off and near the marker have been the key to finding the best drum bite, and don’t be surprised if you find a speckled trout in the same areas as Fall progresses.
 If you want to target the specks specifically, though, use jigs and drifted shrimp.
 In the canal approach, you can find drum, in addition to some nice flounder hugging the bottom -- and they both love live mullet.
 Target marsh banks and docks in the sound, ICW, and canal with shrimp, mullet, and peanut bunker live baits for both black and red drum.
 Artificial baits will work as well, but live has definitely been better, especially when rigged on an appropriately-weighted Carolina rig (or just tip a naked jig head).

 + Speckled trout and redfish are often caught on soft plastics like Gulps, as well as fresh cut mullet, and Zara Spooks.
 If you find them on the surface, topwaters are effective as well.
 Top Dogs and She Dogs are both excellent lures to use for the specks.
 They bite a ton in the first ~30 minutes after sunrise.

 + If you are indifferent to species, try hooking a live pinfish through the dorsal and then casting it way out towards the ICW marker.
 Let it go free-range with no drag for a bit.
 Then lock it down, and place it in the rod holder, lay back in the hammock and see what comes after it.

-I guarantee you will catch a fish here, even if you have never caught one before in your life!
+I guarantee you will catch a fish here, even if you have never caught one before!